Did you know that up to 78% of people experience muscle spasms after spinal cord injury?

 It provides temporary spasticity relief (3-6 months) but does not address the underlying problem that is causing the muscle to contract.

-Spinal cord injury patients should take advantage of this period of reduced spasticity and focus on intensive physical therapy to promote neuroplasticity.
+Afterwards, patients should take advantage of this period of reduced spasticity and focus on intensive physical therapy to promote neuroplasticity.

 Because it is directly administered to the spinal fluid, a smaller dose is needed, which reduces the risk of experiencing side effects like nausea, headache, and sedation.